-The school is demanding, and not for everyone.
+The school is exciting, demanding, and not for everyone.
 Not only are you a student at the school, but you also take part in sailing and maintaining the world’s oldest operating fully-rigged tall ship.
 You will have a day watch and a night watch with challenging chores that will teach you to push your limits and show you that you are more capable than you thought you were.

 As part of a crew that needs to work together in order to reach the next destination, you will not only learn about sailing and seamanship but also important life skills such as accountability, leadership and teamwork.

 It will be hard, but worth it.
 With the right mindset you will go ashore more independent, more mature and with a life story that will set you apart in any college application process.

 For 2 hours of the day, students will work on navigating and sailing the ship with the officer of the watch.
 They will aid with routine maintenance with the bosun, take part in hauling, bracing and furling and loosing sails aloft in addition to the physical positions of helming, helm standby, safety, and lookout.

 At helm you control the ship, and make sure that you’re following the course assigned by the officer on watch

 On helm standby, you’re present and help the helmsman with his/her duties

 At safety you perform routine safety rounds to make sure that everyone is safe.